 Open source as ecosystem strategy.
 By releasing frontier models as open weights, DeepSeek builds a global developer community that creates switching costs and ecosystem dependencies.
 Every product built on DeepSeek's models is a product that is not built on OpenAI's or Google's.
 This is platform strategy applied to AI, and it is working.

-Domestic chip deployment as strategic decoupling.
-V4's native support for Chinese AI chips is not just a technical feature.
-It is a declaration of independence from Western semiconductor supply chains.
-If DeepSeek can deliver competitive models on domestic hardware, the entire rationale for chip export controls collapses.
+Domestic chip deployment as strategic adaptation.
+V4's reported compatibility with Chinese AI chips is not just a technical feature.
+It is a hedge against Western semiconductor restrictions.
+If DeepSeek can deliver competitive serving economics on domestic or mixed hardware, chip export controls become less decisive for deployment, even if they still matter for training.

 None of this means China has achieved AI superiority.
 The United States still leads in frontier model capability, semiconductor manufacturing, and the cloud infrastructure that supports large-scale AI deployment.
 But the gap is narrowing, and it is narrowing faster than most analysts predicted a year ago.

 The DeepSeek R1 shock of January 2025 was a wake-up call.
 V4 is the follow-through.
 The question is no longer whether Chinese AI can compete.
-It is whether the competitive dynamics of the AI industry -- where winner-take-all economics and massive compute requirements favored a handful of well-funded Western companies -- still hold when your competitor can build a frontier model for $5 million and run it on chips you cannot block.
+It is whether the competitive dynamics of the AI industry - where winner-take-all economics and massive compute requirements favored a handful of well-funded Western companies - still hold when your competitor can publish strong open-weight models, reduce serving cost, and make constrained hardware more useful.

 Related Entries